Aquanty/rtd-hgs/docs/source/index.rst

 the two nodes closest to the end points of the well (i.e., (**x1, y1, z1**) and (**x2, y2, z2**)) will be chosen to produce output.

-| Each timestep in the flow solution represents a Tecplot zone in the
-  output file, and each zone contains one line per observation well node.
+Each timestep in the flow solution represents a Tecplot zone in the output file, and each zone contains one line per observation well node.
 Each line contains the porous medium concentration (and immobile zone concentration if dual-porosity), nodal coordinates, and node number.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+.. _input-instructions-make-observation-well-1:

+Input instructions !
+Make observation well

 Solute Mass Balance
 ^^^^^^^^^^^^^^^^^^^